ffhibnese/Model-Inversion-Attack-ToolBox/README.md

 > TODO: export the conda env file and give instructions to install the environment, including git clone xxx and conda env create -n xxx -f xxx.

-## Dataset Preparation

-The detail of dataset preparation is placed in `./dataset/<DATASET_NAME>/README.md`.

-## Pre-trained Model Checkpoints
+## Dataset and Model Checkpoints
+For datasets, you can download them according to the file placed in `./dataset/<DATASET_NAME>/README.md`.
-We prepare all the related pre-trained model files in the following link.
+For pre-trained models, we prepare all the related model weights files in the following link.
-Download pre-trained models from [here](https://drive.google.com/drive/folders/1ko8zAK1j9lTSF8FMvacO8mCKHY9evG9L) and place them in `./checkpoints/`.
+Download pre-trained models [here](https://drive.google.com/drive/folders/1ko8zAK1j9lTSF8FMvacO8mCKHY9evG9L) and place them in `./checkpoints/`.
 The detailed file path structure is shown in `./checkpoints_structure.txt`.

 Genforces models will be automatically downloaded by running the provided scripts.